 We are experienced poverty law specialists and from our beginnings, have specialized in cases dealing with the survival needs of poor people, involving shelter, food, health-care and family issues.

 Public benefit programs and the preservation of housing are priority areas.
 We help our clients combat the serious housing problems they face, especially relating to foreclosures, evictions, and poor housing conditions.
 We are also committed to ensuring that government benefits, particularly public assistance, Medicaid, food stamps, SSI, and emergency services including temporary shelter, are provided fairly to those who are eligible.

 We have developed innovative programs that rely heavily on community education, outreach, and partnership with lay advocates.

 The Legal Support Center for Advocates together with our direct service programs, provide extensive outreach, sponsor advocate, and client training events, disseminate educational materials and participate in corporate-sponsored and government-sponsored informational events.

 The Law Services News, our agency newsletter, has a wide distribution and is supplemented by our free e-news feature, Legal Lessons.

-Most persons receiving benefits such as public assistance, SSI, Medicaid or food stamps are eligible.
-Others may be eligible depending on income, dependents, and factors such as medical expenses.
+Most people who receive benefits such as public assistance, SSI, Medicaid or food stamps are eligible.
+Others may be eligible depending on income and family size.

-Programs serving special populations such as senior citizens (Nassau only), and persons with mental illness or HIV/AIDS do not have financial eligibility guidelines although case acceptance depends on the program’s limited resources.
+Programs serving special populations such as people with mental illness or HIV/AIDS do not have financial eligibility guidelines although case acceptance depends on the program’s limited resources.
 Immigration status is a consideration as well.